Subscribe to updates

 Summary

-In a delegated decision, the Corporate Director of Inclusive Economy and Housing approved the award of a £2,142,554 contract to General Demolition Ltd for enabling works at James Riley Point on the Carpenters Estate.
-This decision follows previous cabinet approvals and a structured tender process.
-The works are necessary to prepare the building for future construction as part of Phase 1 of the Carpenters masterplan.
+In a delegated Officer Key Decision, Newham Council has approved the award of a contract for enabling works at James Riley Point on the Carpenters Estate to General Demolition Ltd. The works are required to prepare the building for future construction as part of Phase 1 of the Carpenters masterplan.

 James Riley Point Enabling Works Contract

-The enabling works are required to prepare the existing James Riley Point building for future construction works, as part of Phase 1 of the Carpenters masterplan.
-The Carpenters Estate is located in the Stratford ward.
+The enabling works are necessary to prepare the existing building for future construction works, forming part of Phase 1 of the Carpenters masterplan, which is located on the Carpenters Estate in the Stratford Ward.
+The section 106 agreement is in place and the main works are being procured separately.

-The report [JRP Enabling Works Key Decision report 7 4 25][JRP Enabling Works Key Decision report 7 4 25] explains that vacant possession of James Riley Point has not been achieved, but the use of an exclusion zone has been approved, allowing works to commence while providing safe access to the remaining leaseholder.
-Once vacant possession is achieved, the contract will be entered into with the contractor to carry out the residual works.
+The report explains that vacant possession of James Riley Point has not been achieved, with one leaseholder remaining in the building.
+To address this, an exclusion zone has been approved, allowing the works to commence while providing safe access to the remaining leaseholder.
+Once vacant possession is achieved, the contractor will undertake the remaining works.

 The delivery of homes will supply 132 new affordable rent homes and replace 4 leaseholder properties, kickstarting the development phases of the Carpenter’s Estate masterplan.
-The successful bidders will be required to pay the London Living Wage and demonstrate social investment in line with Towards a Better Newham and the Council’s Recovery and Reorientation Plan.
+The council expects that the successful contractor will pay the London Living Wage and demonstrate social investment in line with Towards a Better Newham and the Council’s Recovery and Reorientation Plan1.

-Alternative options considered and rejected included fully demolishing and rebuilding the tower block, which was opposed by residents, unlikely to deliver as many homes, and not a low carbon solution.
-Delaying the enabling works to be carried out by the main contractor was also considered but rejected due to potential programme delays and the need for early-stage existing condition survey information.
+Alternative options, such as demolishing and rebuilding the tower block, were considered but rejected.
+Residents strongly opposed demolition, and it was deemed unlikely to deliver as many homes as the current consent, nor was it considered a low-carbon solution.
+Delaying the enabling works was also considered but rejected due to potential programme delays and the need for early-stage existing condition survey information for the designers of the main works project.

 -